MarieeCzy/vehicle_collisions_Streamlit_app/README.md

 [![Python][python]][python_url]

-Data Science application created for the learning purpouse which allows you to analyze car accidents in New York City.
+Data Science application created for the learning purposes which allows you to analyze car accidents in New York City.
 Project from the learning path "COURSERA project network".

 ### Expanded with: